perslev/U-Sleep-API-Python-Bindings/README.md

 ## Quick Start

-When installing the `usleep_api` package via PIP, the console script `usleep-api` is made available.
+When installing the `usleep-api` package via PIP, the console script `usleep-api` is made available.
 Invoking this script will allow to score files without the need to create and run a Python script.
 For instance:

 ```bash
 >> usleep-api ./my_psg.edf ./hypnogram.tsv --anonymize